TL;DR

 - 12-point Arial font

-- Maximum 2 pages (violations can disqualify you automatically)
+- Maximum 2 pages in many postings (violations can disqualify you automatically)

 Use the STAR method for each prompt: